laravel/docs/precognition.md

 </template>
 ```

-The final result is an Inertia form that has live validation powered by Precognition.
+The final result is an Inertia form that has live validation powered by Laravel Precognition.

+> **Note** The precognitive form has a handful of additional helpful features to enhance your forms.
+To check out the full API, [check out the packages readme](#).

+<a name="specification"></a>
+## Specification

+// TODO